 Survey input also helps us develop an Inclusive Climate Assessment that addresses the overall state of inclusion at Entergy and is another way that we assess inclusion and belonging.
 Each member of our senior management team performs a “deep dive” into their organization’s Inclusive Climate Assessment data to identify trends and develop customized initiatives and solutions based on their specific results.
 For example, in our human resources organization, the survey data indicated a perceived gap between African American and white women in sponsorship, which led to the development of a mentoring and sponsorship program to ensure that interested African American women had access to those opportunities.

 Our commitment to use diverse firms for products and services contributed to a significant increase in company spending with those firms in 2021.
-Led by our supply chain organization, we spent $1.3 billion with diverse firms in 2021—more than double the amount spent in 2018.
+Led by our supply chain organization, we spent $1 billion with diverse firms in 2022.
 This achievement elevated Entergy to elite status nationally in an important category.
 We are now eligible to become a member of the exclusive Billion Dollar Roundtable, an organization that promotes and shares best practices in supply chain diversity excellence and recognizes corporations that achieve annual spending of at least $1 billion with diverse suppliers.
-Most of the $1.3 billion spent in 2021 was paid directly by Entergy.
-The balance was paid by prime suppliers that subcontract work to diverse firms.

 As we advance our work in diversity, inclusion and belonging, we will continue to find opportunities to enable innovation, solve problems, meet sustainability goals and instill DIB concept into our company’s culture.